Millions of people are affected by lower back pain worldwide. Usually, back pain can be treated easily and does not have a serious underlying cause.

 Tests and Diagnosis

-Cauda equina syndrome is difficult to diagnose as it is a rare condition, and its symptoms are similar to the symptoms of other conditions.
-The symptoms also vary in intensity.
-A doctor will start by asking about your medical history as well as performing a physical exam.
-He will then advise an MRI (magnetic resonance imaging) or a myelogram to confirm the diagnosis.
+To diagnose cauda equina syndrome, a doctor will start by asking about your medical history as well as performing a physical examination.
+He/she may then advise an MRI (magnetic resonance imaging) or a myelogram to confirm the diagnosis and to help provide appropriate medical advice.
 An MRI is usually done, as it is the best method to visualize the spinal cord, nerve roots, discs and ligaments.

 Treating Cauda Equina Syndrome

-The aim of the treatment here will be to relieve the pressure on the nerves.
-Emergency surgery is usually done, or is planned quickly.
-This is necessary to prevent any complications or permanent damage, such as paralysis of the legs, loss of bladder and bowel function or sexual dysfunction.
+CES represents a medical emergency, and the aim of the treatment here will be to relieve the pressure on the nerves.
+Emergency surgery is usually done or is planned quickly.
+This is necessary to prevent any complications or permanent damage, such as nerve damage, urinary tract infections, or sexual dysfunction.
+In more severe cases, it may lead to loss of bladder and bowel function and even result in permanent paralysis of the legs.

-Further treatment will depend on the cause.
-For example, if your symptoms are due to an infection, antibiotics will be prescribed, or medicines will be prescribed to reduce inflammation if it is present along with the surgery.
+Further treatment options will depend on the cause.
+For example, if your symptoms are due to an infection, antibiotics will be prescribed, or medicines will be prescribed to reduce inflammation if it is present, along with the surgery.

 The only way to prevent Cauda Equina Syndrome is early detection and prompt treatment.
 Early diagnosis can be made by identifying signs as soon as possible, which include noticing any changes in bowel and bladder function, or loss of feeling in the groin.
 Sensory changes may begin as pins and needles, or numbness.